14 Things to Do After A Car Accident

 13. Carefully explain to your subsequent health care provider the medical problems you are having as a result of the injuries.
 Once again, do not magnify or ignore any injury.

 14. If the accident was not your fault and you were injured, contact an experienced personal injury lawyer to learn your rights.
-At the Law Offices of John Day, P.C., we recommend that you do this promptly, before giving a statement to any insurance company.
+At The Law Offices of John Day, P.C., we recommend that you do this promptly, before giving a statement to any insurance company.
 At our firm, initial consultations are free.